skcoding123/ugc-downloader/readme.md

 - This project is intended to run **locally** (localhost).
 Do NOT expose the server to the public internet without adding authentication and access controls.
 - `yt-dlp` can download from many sources — only use it where you have permission to download content.
-- Filenames are created from user input; sanitize or restrict characters if you plan to use this across OSes.

 ---

 ## Troubleshooting